videv93/fyp-fr/README.md

 ## How It Works

-AuditAgent follows a sophisticated pipeline to analyze smart contracts:
+SmartGuard follows a sophisticated pipeline to analyze smart contracts:

 1.  **Input:** You provide a Solidity smart contract file, a directory of contracts, or a contract address on a supported blockchain.
 2.  **Static Analysis:** The system uses **Slither** to parse the contract(s), understand the code structure, identify function calls, and perform initial checks based on predefined patterns.
 If analyzing a multi-file project, it identifies inter-contract relationships.